rubenchenevat/rubenchenevat.github.io/_pages/about.md

 In parallel, I am also working on two projects.
 The first one is about studying the irrigation problem considering both fresh water and reuse water, therefore leading to the analysis and control of a <strong>switched dynamical system</strong>.

-The second one aims at generalizing a technique used for solving my irrigation problem under <strong>state constraints</strong>, consisting in a reformulation into an equivalent optimal control problem without state constraint, thus suited to the standard Pontryagin maximum principle.
+The second one aims at generalizing a technique used for solving my irrigation problem under <strong>state constraints</strong>, consisting in a reformulation into an equivalent optimal control problem without state constraint, thus suited to the standard unconstrained Pontryagin maximum principle.
 I am then looking for a class of problems where this technique holds.

 <br>
 <br>